-According to a poll done by Bank of America and USA today, only 27% of respondents felt they were an adult at the age of 18.
+According to a poll by Bank of America and USA Today, only 27% of respondents felt they were adults at 18.
 Why?
-Overwhelmingly, they answered that they weren’t financially independent which was what they felt was a requirement of adulthood.
+Overwhelmingly, they answered that they weren’t financially independent, which they felt was a requirement of adulthood.

 I couldn’t agree more.

-It’s no surprise that most 18 year-olds aren’t moving out of their family homes senior year to set up their life with their five figure job, their own home, and their own vehicle.
-And that means they’re relying on mom and dad for money, whether it’s to attend college, to live at home and attend a community college or trade school, or for rent while they try to get on their feet.
+It’s no surprise that most 18-year-olds aren’t moving out of their family homes senior year to set up their life with their five-figure job, their own home, and their vehicle.
+And that means they’re relying on mom and dad for money, whether it’s to attend college, live at home and attend a community college or trade school, or rent while trying to get on their feet.

 In a recent article, I wrote about why we’re having our child sign a contract for college outlining our expectations.
-Yes, our 18 year-old will still be responsible for following our rules, and no it’s not holding him financial hostage, it’s understanding the value of expectations.
+Yes, our 18-year-old will still be responsible for following our rules, and no, it’s not holding him financially hostage, it understands the value of expectations.

-All sorts of research has been done to establish that parents with high expectations have children with greater academic and social outcomes.
-Having a “hand’s-on” parenting approach is even linked to helping teens say no to drugs.
+All sorts of research have been done to establish that parents with high expectations have children with greater academic and social outcomes.
+A “hand’s-on” parenting approach is linked to helping teens say no to drugs.

 My House.
 My Rules.

 Another frequently asked question on parenting sites follows something like this.
 “Bobby has been out all night and hasn’t checked in.
-I know he’s 19 and I can’t force him to be home by curfew, but what can I do this just isn’t working for us?”
+I know he’s 19, and I can’t force him to be home by curfew, but what can I do if this isn’t working for us?”

-- The first set establishes a core set of rules based on your family values and morals, as well as structure.
+- The first set establishes a core set of rules based on your family values, morals, and structure.
 These include things like no lying and no stealing.

 - The second level includes specific household rules, like a curfew and chores associated with living in the family home.

-So no, I won’t be signing off on parenting my 18 year-old any time soon, and for him I’m sure that will come with a healthy dose of what I’m sure he deems good as well as some bad.
+So no, I won’t be signing off on parenting my 18-year-old any time soon, and for him, I’m sure that will come with a healthy dose of what I’m sure he deems good and some bad.
 Yes, I will be paying his college tuition.
-And, no he won’t be getting a tattoo.
+And, no, he won’t be getting a tattoo.

-As the Grown and Flown logo so aptly states, “Parenting Never Ends.”
+As the Grown and Flown logo aptly states, “Parenting Never Ends.”